ducksplash/moonshot/README.md

 The theme is "moonshot" and this represents my own personal moonshot.

-Join me as I attempt to go from zero to a playable game in 28 days using Unity.
+Join me as I attempt to go from zero Unity experience to a playable game in 28 days using Unity.

 Will I make it or will I spend most of the time trying to animate a cat's legs?